sous-chefs/varnish/README.md

 | Ubuntu 14.04 |  ✔  |  ✔  |  ✔  | ✔ |    ✔   |
 | Ubuntu 16.04 |  ✘  |  ✔  |  ✔  | ✔ |    ✔   |

-Other versions may work but require pinning to the correct version which isn't included in this cookbook currently.
+Other operating systems and Varnish versions may work, but are not explicitly tested or supported.

 Global Attributes
 -----------------